Code-Institute-Submissions/milestonecrw/README.md

 Testing
-I have tested all features of this website using developer tools in google chrome, testing for responsiveness in differnt browser sizes.
+I have tested all features of this website using developer tools in google chrome, testing for responsiveness in differnt browser sizes and also tested on github pages.

 Deployment
-Deploy this website by opening in a browser.
+Deploy this website by opening in a browser from the repository and is also available to view at https://p4dz.github.io/milestonecrw/